Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 We use the feedback to improve the API, in accordance with Example Pet Store's Privacy Policy at http://www?examplepetstore.com/privacy/.

 #### Periods with quotation marks
-* When a sentence ends with material inside quotation marks, place the period inside the quotation marks even if the period isn't part of the material inside the quoatation marks.
+* When a sentence ends with material inside quotation marks, place the period inside the quotation marks even if the period isn't part of the material inside the quotation marks.
 If the material inside the quotation marks ends with a question mark or an exclamation mark, don't use a period.
 Recommended: ...you might say "Fixed typo."
 Recommended: Children always ask "Why?"